ash-project/ash/documentation/tutorials/get-started.md

 ### Create a new project

 We first create a new project with the `--sup` flag to add a supervision tree.
-This will be necessary for later steps.
+This will be necessary for other follow-up tutorials.

 ```bash
 # In your terminal